Des-cloud/summer23-homework/homework/1--Type-Theory/1-2--Inductive-Types.lagda.md

               → A
               → A
               → A
-if b then a1 else a2 = Bool-rec a1 a2 b
+-- if b then a1 else a2 = Bool-rec a1 a2 b
+if true then a1 else a2 = a1
+if false then a1 else a2 = a2
 ```

 Bool is a pretty simple data type, but it isn't the simplest.
 We can